East Midlands Electricity

 The East Midlands Electricity Board (EMEB) was formed in 1947 as one of the United Kingdom's twelve area electricity boards specified under the Electricity Act 1947.
 In 1990 it was floated on the stock market as East Midlands Electricity plc, which went through several changes of ownership.

 Supply area

 The board covered a large area: from Chesterfield in Derbyshire, to Newport Pagnell (near modern-day Milton Keynes), in Buckinghamshire, and from Coventry in the west to Skegness in the east.

 Structure

 The organisation's headquarters were at Mapperley Hall in Mapperley Park, Nottingham in the 1960s, then on Coppice Road in Arnold, a suburb of the city.

-The board was responsible for the purchase of electricity from the electricity generator (the Central Electricity Generating Board from 1958) and its distribution and sale of electricity to customers.
+The board was responsible for the purchase of electricity from the electricity generator (British Electricity Authority (1948–1955), Central Electricity Authority (1955–1957), Central Electricity Generating Board from 1958) and its distribution and sale of electricity to customers.

 The key people on the board were: Chairman A.N.
 Todd (1964) A. H. Kenyon (1967), Deputy Chairman A. H. Kenyon (1964) P. Sydney (1967), full-time members J. A. MacKerrell (1964, 1967) R. A. York (1967).